AST 221: Stars & the Solar System

 Oral Presentation (10%)

 There will be five problem sets due at the start of class on Fridays as specified in the Calendar (pdf will be posted there too).
 Grades for sets handed in late by will be reduced by one third per working day.
-You are encouraged to discuss the problem sets with each other but are not allowed to copy each other.
+You are encouraged to discuss the problem sets with each other but should otherwise work individually.

 There will be student presentations in the second half of the term.
-These will be 10-15 minutes long (5 minutes talk + 5-10 minutes of discussions/questions) by each group of two students, on an approved topic.
-Suggested topics are posted online, and you can start forming your own team and inform me of your choice of topic starting from Oct.
-8th, but no later than Oct.
-20th.
+These will be about 10 minutes long (half presentation, half discussions/questions) by each group of two students, on an approved topic (see suggestions).
+You can start forming your own team and inform me of your choice of topic starting from Oct.
+11th, but no later than Oct.
+23rd.
 If you decide to drop the course (the mid-term grades will be posted Nov.
-1st), please inform your partner in time.
+3rd), please inform your partner in time.

 The mid-term will be an in-class, open-book exam of 1 hour duration and the final exam will be a closed-book exam of 3 hours duration (only calculator allowed).